dasmith/stanford-corenlp-python/README.md

 ## Related Projects

 Maintainers of the Core NLP library at Stanford keep an [updated list of wrappers and extensions](http://nlp.stanford.edu/software/corenlp.shtml#Extensions).
+See Brendan O'Connor's [https://github.com/brendano/stanford_corenlp_pywrapper] for a different socket-based approach.